Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Thursday 6th August 2020

 Horemheb was the military officer and chief commander even close to the general Ay

-Nakhitmin was a relative of Ay and the one should succeed Ay on the throne.
+Nakhitmin was a relative of Ay and the one who should succeed Ay on the throne.

 Names of Tutankhamun